lokeshmaurya01/Brunel/README.md

 ((https://brune.netlify.app/)) checkout live deployment

-## Currently its not responsible so please access the site on PC browser
+## Currently its not responsive for smaller screen size,so please access the site on PC browser

 # TechStack and Utilities used